ja-green/cryptopals/README.md

 My solutions to the [Matasano Cryptography Challenges](https://cryptopals.com)

-These solutions arev written in Go and are intended to be well designed and efficient examples of Go code.
+These solutions are written in Go and are intended to be well designed and efficient examples of Go code.

 ## Completed